 Borrowing money for a business is never easy.
 Even if you’ve got an established business generating profits, the process is long and complicated.
-If you’re borrowing for a startup, things get even more difficult.
+If you’re investing in a startup, things get even more difficult.

 Most lenders are unwilling to lend to startup businesses.
 That doesn’t mean you can’t borrow, but it might not work out exactly as you imagined.
 If you’ve already been turned away by traditional banks and credit unions, there are still several avenues to explore.

 Most startups need to get more creative.
 Traditionally, you’d rely on friends, family, and other willing investors.
 Fortunately, today’s entrepreneurs have more options available that don’t just depend on your built-in connections or your ability to sell.

 Unfortunately, your personal finances are probably the most important factor in getting approved.
 You’re trying to get funding for your business, but lenders can’t look at your business’ history because there is no (or very little) history to look at.
 What’s more, the vast majority of startups fail within the first few years.

 As a result, your personal credit scores are important.
 Although there are exceptions.
 If you’ll get funding from non-traditional lenders (such as people you know, venture capitalists, or crowdfunding), your credit is less important.